bokuweb/nes-sprites2png/README.md

-# 👾　nes-sprites2png 👾
+# 👾nes-sprites2png👾

 -----

 ## Installation

-`nes-sprites2png` depends on `node-canvas`
+`nes-sprites2png` depends on `node-canvas`.
 You can quickly install the dependencies by using the command for your OS:

 OS | Command
 ----- | -----